itsthejb/ObjcAssociatedObjectHelpers/README.md

 **v1.1**

-* Pass a block to the macros in order to *override* their default behaviour.
+* Pass a block to the macros in order to modify setter values or getter return values in some way, as well as other custom code.

 **v1.0**